The Social Security Disability Examiner Evaluates Your Claim

 In most cases, the disability examiner completes a medical decision write-up for the state disability physician to review.
 In writing the medical decision, the examiner will discuss whether your impairment meets the requirements of a disability Listing of Impairment, and if not, whether your residual functional capacity (RFC) is enough to allow you to work any other type of job.
 The medical consultant, or unit physician, is typically called upon to develop the RFC, but it does not always happen that way.

-The examiner is expected to consult the doctor on the nature and severity of the claimant’s medical impairments as well as what kind of additional medical evidence is required to decide the claim.
+The examiner is expected to consult the doctor on the nature and severity of the claimant’s medical impairments and what additional medical evidence is required to decide the claim.
 The examiner is not permitted to make decisions on medical eligibility without consulting the doctor, except in quick disability determination cases (QDD).
-(QDD cases are those with very straightforward facts that warrant obvious outcomes.
+QDD cases are those with very straightforward facts that warrant obvious outcomes.
 In QDD cases, a single decision maker (the examiner) can only approve a case (and cannot deny a case) without a unit physician review.

 If the claimant files an appeal of an initial unfavorable determination, the appeal is usually handled much the same as the initial claim, except that the disability determination is made by a different adjudicative team in the DDS than the one that handled the original case.